-(k) Liabilities
+(I) Liabilities

 The Fund recognises liabilities at fair value as at the reporting date.
 A liability is recognised in the Net Assets Statement on the date the Fund becomes party to the liability.
-From this date any gains or losses arising from changes in the fair value of the liability are recognised by the Fund.
+From this date any gains or losses arising from changes in the fair value of the liability are recognised in the Fund Account as part of the change in market value of investments.

-(I) Actuarial Present Value of Promised Retirement Benefits
+(m) Actuarial Present Value of Promised Retirement Benefits